anllogu/openai-cua-sample-app/README.md

 ## Overview

-The computer use tool and model are available via the [Responses API](https://platform.openai.com/docs/api-reference/responses).
-At a high level, CUA will look at a screenshot of the computer interface and recommend actions.
-Specifically, it sends `computer_call`(s) with `actions` like `click(x,y)` or `type(text)` that you have to execute on your environment, and then expects screenshots of the outcomes.
+Originally, the computer use tool was only available via OpenAI's [Responses API](https://platform.openai.com/docs/api-reference/responses).
+This adaptation allows you to use Claude models from Anthropic as well.
+At a high level, both models will look at a screenshot of the computer interface and recommend actions.
+Specifically, they send `computer_call`(s) with `actions` like `click(x,y)` or `type(text)` that you have to execute on your environment, and then expect screenshots of the outcomes.

-You can learn more about this tool in the [Computer use guide](https://platform.openai.com/docs/guides/tools-computer-use).
+You can learn more about OpenAI's computer use tool in their [Computer use guide](https://platform.openai.com/docs/guides/tools-computer-use).
+For Claude, you can find more information about Anthropic's API at [Anthropic's documentation](https://docs.anthropic.com/).

 ## Abstractions